kimimaula/portfolio_be_v3/readme.md

 6. Added isadmin and retrieve from token
 7. Add status publish to news and events and only return published content
 8. Fix file names as previously changed Models folder
+9. Updated events and news with ref to user